1967 NHL expansion: Expansion teams

-In 1963, Rangers governor William Jennings introduced to his peers the idea of expanding the league to the American West Coast by adding two new teams for the 1964–65 season.
+In 1963, Rangers governor William M. Jennings introduced to his peers the idea of expanding the league to the American West Coast by adding two new teams for the 1964–65 season.
 His argument was based around concerns that the Western Hockey League intended to operate as a major league in the near future.
-He also hoped that teams on the west coast would make the league truly national, and improve the chances of returning to television in the United States as the NHL had lost its deal with CBS.
-While the governors did not agree to the proposal, the topic of expansion arose every time the owners met from then on out.
+He also hoped that teams on the west coast would make the league truly national, and improve the chances of returning to television in the United States as the NHL had lost its deal with CBS on July 26, 1960.
+While the governors did not agree to the proposal, the topic of expansion arose every time the owners met thereafter.

 The expansion process formally began in March 1965, when NHL President Clarence Campbell announced that the league proposed to expand its operations through the formation of a second six-team division.
-San Francisco – Oakland and Vancouver were declared "acceptable cities" with Los Angeles and St. Louis as potential sites.
-In February 1966, the NHL Board of Governors considered applications from 14 different ownership groups, including five from Los Angeles, two from Pittsburgh, and one each from Minneapolis – Saint Paul, Philadelphia, San Francisco – Oakland, Baltimore, Buffalo, and Vancouver.
-Cleveland and Louisville had also expressed previous interest but were not represented.
+San Francisco – Oakland and Vancouver were declared "acceptable cities" with Los Angeles and St. Louis as approved sites.
+On February 9, 1966, the NHL Board of Governors considered applications from 13 different ownership groups representing eight cities, including four from Los Angeles, two from Pittsburgh, and one each from Minneapolis–Saint Paul, Philadelphia, San Francisco–Oakland, Baltimore, Buffalo, and Vancouver.

-Six franchises were ultimately added: the California Seals (San Francisco – Oakland), Los Angeles Kings, Minnesota North Stars, Philadelphia Flyers, Pittsburgh Penguins, and St. Louis Blues.
-Had one of the teams been unable to start, a franchise would have then been awarded to Baltimore.
+Six franchises were ultimately added: the California Seals (San Francisco–Oakland), Los Angeles Kings, Minnesota North Stars, Philadelphia Flyers, Pittsburgh Penguins, and St. Louis Blues.
+St. Louis was given 60 days to come up with an ownership group by April 5, 1966, or the franchise would have then been awarded to Baltimore.
 Four of those teams are still playing in their original cities under their original names.
 In 1978, the North Stars merged with the Cleveland Barons, who were the relocated Seals, and in 1993 the North Stars became the Dallas Stars.
-Both the San Francisco-Oakland market and the Minneapolis-St. Paul markets were eventually granted new teams as the San Jose Sharks and the Minnesota Wild.
+Both the San Francisco–Oakland market and the Minneapolis–St. Paul markets were eventually granted new franchises as the San Jose Sharks and the Minnesota Wild.